 - Mercy Kill: Trevean's actual job.
 Bashir initially mistakes him for a doctor.

-- Nice Job Breaking It, Hero: Bashir's medical equipment only makes the disease worse.
+- Nice Job Breaking It, Hero!: Bashir's medical equipment only makes the disease worse.

-- Wasteland Elder: Trevean.
+- Wasteland Elder: Trevean, a particularly cynical example.

 - What the Hell, Hero?: Dax gives a beautiful one to Bashir, telling him that it's pure arrogance to think that there isn't a cure for the Blight simply because he couldn't find it.
 Funnily enough, this is in the wake of Bashir chastising himself for arrogance of a different kind—thinking that he could find a cure so easily for a disease that had gone uncured for so long.